Osmose/wp-bugzilla-stats/README.md

 # Wordpress Bugzilla Stats

-**In Development, Use at your own Risk**

 Provides two functions for retrieving statistics about a Bugzilla user.
 This can be used to add Bugzilla statistics to a Wordpress user profile page.

-The following statistics are available:

-* Bugs Created

 ## Installation